AP-Skill-Development-Corporation/GIST-AIML-2A/README.md

   - Data rendering from HTML to views and then views to another HTML
   - Including another url configuration and accessing particular app and .html file

+## Day-05[02-02-2024]:
+  - Model Creation,Migrations and ORM with sample example on each
+  - Model queries by using Django shell (CRUD Operations)
+  - Forms,Widgets and template blocks with sample example on it